wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/multi-factor-authentication/multi-factor-authentication-whats-next.md

 [One-time bypass](#one-time-bypass) |A one-time bypass allows a user to authenticate a single time by "bypassing" multi-factor authentication.|How to setup and configure a one-time bypass
 [Custom Voice Messages](#custom-voice-messages) |Custom voice messages allow you to use your own recordings or greetings with multi-factor authentication. |How to setup and configure custom greetings and messages
 [Caching](#caching)|Caching allows you to set a specific time period so that subsequent authentication attempts succeed automatically. |How to setup and configure authentication caching.
-[Trusted IPs](#trusted-ips)|Trusted IPs is a feature of multi-factor authentication that allows administrators of a managed or federated tenant the ability to bypass multi-factor authentication for users that are signing in from the company’s local intranet.|Configure and setup IP addresses that are exempt for multi-factor authentication
+[Trusted IPs](#trusted-ips)|Trusted IPs is a feature of multi-factor authentication that allows administrators of a managed or federated tenant the ability to bypass multi-factor authentication for users that are signing in from the company's local intranet.|Configure and setup IP addresses that are exempt for multi-factor authentication
 [App Passwords](#app-passwords)|App passwords allows an application that is not mfa aware to bypass multi-factor authentication and continue working.|Information about app passwords.
 [Suspend Multi-Factor Authentication for remembered devices and browsers (Public Preview)](#suspend-multi-factor-authentication-for-remembered-devices-and-browsers-public-preview)|Allows you to suspend MFA for a set number of days after a user has successfully signed in using MFA.|Information about enabling this feature and setting up the number of days.